Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 While many owners believe that their cat is fat because of the pouch, others may miss the signs of obesity because of it.
 The extra skin and fat can hide the other signs of obesity, such as a fat layer on the ribs and flanks.

 Feline obesity is a common nutritional disorder in domestic cats.
 In the wild, cats have to sprint and hunt to catch prey and avoid predators.
-Domestic cats don’t get as much exercise as their wild counterparts, and owners may overfeed their cats.
+Domestic cats don’t get as much exercise as their wild counterparts, and owners can overfeed their cats.

 Owners can assess a cat’s physical condition using a Body Condition Score chart, which is available from vets and pet food companies.
 The assessment includes the ribs, profile, and overhead check.
-Obese cats will have ribs that you can’t feel under a heavy fat layer.
-They will have fat deposits over the face, limbs, lumbar spine, with no waistline and a distended abdomen.
+Obese cats have ribs that you can’t feel under a heavy fat layer.
+They have fat deposits over the face, limbs, and lumbar spine, with no waistline and a distended abdomen.

 Ragdoll cats are not unique in the primordial pouch – all cats have a pouch, though its prominence can vary by breed.
 Due to their size, Ragdoll cats may have more noticeable pouches, so monitor their weight and ensure they’re healthy and happy.